kiboschool/course-c4s-writing/src/communicating-for-success/revising-editing-proofreading/editing-for-lower-order-concerns.md

 As the video suggests, you should avoid:

 - **Deadwood** - Words and phrases that take up space but add no meaning.
-- **Utility Words** - Filler words that don’t contribute to the meaning of the sentence.
+- **Utility Words** - Filler words that don’t contribute to the meaning of a sentence.
     - Words with imprecise meanings (e.g. factor, aspect)
-    - Meaningless adjectives (e,g., good, bad, important)
+    - Meaningless adjectives (e.g., good, bad, important)
     - Meaningless adverse (e.g., basically, quite)
 - **Circumlocution** - Using a roundabout way to say something
 - **Wordy Phrases** - Using more words in a phrase than necessary.